Level/abstract-level/UPGRADING.md

 _This is a work in progress upgrade guide for the upcoming 2.0.0 release._

+This release drops callbacks, not-found errors, support of Node.js < 16, and adds a new feature called [hooks](./README.md#hooks).
 The guide for this release consists of two sections.
 One for the public API, relevant to all consumers of `abstract-level` and implementations thereof (`level`, `classic-level`, `memory-level` et cetera) and another for the private API that only implementors should have to read.

 If you're upgrading from `levelup`, `abstract-leveldown` or other old modules, it's recommended to first upgrade to `abstract-level` 1.x because that version includes compatibility checks that have since been removed.